BF3RM/MapEditor/README.md

 In freecam, without holding right click:

+- CTRL while moving gizmo to snap to grid
 - F to place object where the mouse is at (screen to world)
 - Q to hide gizmo
 - W to change gizmo mode to translate